 Everything from water baths to claims of the best tips & hacks, I think I would’ve recoiled and whipped up a batch of brownies to destress.
 It’s my thing.
 I was, after all, just a high school girl slightly obsessed with baking.

 Fast forward to now, baking a cheesecake is just as therapeutic as baking any other treat; but this only came through lots of practice.
-If you’re looking for a starting recipe, these baked mini cheesecakes are perfect, classic, and pretty much fool proof.
+If you’re looking for a starting recipe, these fool-proof baked mini cheesecakes are just that.

 So, how do you bake mini cheesecakes?

-Onto these mini baked cheesecakes, the recipe is so simple – it’s practically fool proof.
-I adapted it from Food Editor Tracy Rutherford’s recipe to include a proper cheesecake base.
+The recipe is so simple – it’s practically fool proof.
+I adapted it from Taste’s Food Editor Tracy Rutherford to include a proper cheesecake base.

 The great thing about making mini cheesecakes, is you don’t need a water bath, and you don’t have to bake it for long!
 Simply line your muffin tin with paper liners, add the cheesecake base and flatten.
 Add the cheesecake mixture and bake in a preheated oven for 20 minutes.
 If you don’t have a tin with 6 jumbo cups, you can use a 12 cup muffin tin and reduce the cooking time by about 5 minutes.

-These are amazing topped with whipped cream, seasonal berries, or my personal favourite, a bit of the cheesecake base as a “crumble”.
+These are amazing topped with whipped cream, seasonal berries, or my personal favourite, a bit of the cheesecake crust, lightly toasted in a pan and served on top as a “crumble”.
+Other ideas include:

 Can you freeze mini cheesecakes?

 I get you.
 Snag one out of the freezer and dessert is done.
 That’s a real dream right there.
-The good news is you can definitely freeze these cheesecakes, simply wrap in a bit of plastic wrap and place in a container to avoid freezer burn.
+The good news is you can definitely freeze these cheesecakes, simply wrap in plastic wrap and place in a container to avoid freezer burn.
 Simply defrost on the counter when you’re in the mood and enjoy.
-No bad news here, just don’t freeze these with fruit toppings though as they will get soggy after being thawed.
+Do not freeze for more than 4 weeks as the cheesecake’s final texture may change with a long freeze time, and don’t freeze these with fruit toppings as they will get soggy after being thawed.

 Mini Baked Cheesecakes